kevando/kevando.github.io/_pages/spotify-download.md

 <br>

-They were ready and immediately return fire with an email asking you to confirm your request.
-Click to confirm to defeat them.
+### They were ready and immediately return fire.
+You get an email within seconds asking you to confirm your request you just confirmed.
+They always double check when something is not in their interests.

-The battle is not over.
+### Click to confirm and defeat them in the first of many battles.
+The war is long.

-Next they test your resolve by laying siege and making you wait several days before surrending your data.
-The data that is rightfullly yours.
-Their white flag is another email.
+### Next they will test your resolve by laying siege.
+Spotify makes you wait several days to get your data.
+Data that is rightfullly yours.
+You'll know they surrendered when you get white flag email.

-The battle continues.
+## The battle continues.

-This email contains a link to download a zip file that contains your Spotify data.
-The fighting continues.
+### This email contains a link to download a zip file that contains your Spotify data.
 They deliver your data as JSON, a file format only computers can read.
 You are not a computer.
-Call for reinforcements.
+Time to call for reinforcements.

 <br>

+# 📞

-Send me the zip file and I make your data readable.
-All I really want is the `YourLibarary.json` file to see where our music interests overlap.
+Send me the zip file via email.
+I will turn your JSON data into a spreadsheet (like this) and a ven diagram that shows where our music taste overlaps.

 <br>

-Together we will defeat a system that wants to control your attention.
+Together we will defeat the insect overlords and control our attention once again!